OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-' + '*   **Online Advertising from AT&T**: You can opt-out of Relevant Advertising delivered by AT&T on your computer by going to Opt out of Relevant Advertising at http://www.att.com/cmpchoice on **each** computer browser you wish to exclude.
+' + '*   **Relevant Advertising from AT&T:** You can opt-out of Relevant Advertising delivered by AT&T by going to Manage Your Privacy Choices.
-' + '*   **Mobile Advertising from AT&T**: You can opt-out of receiving Relevant Advertising delivered by AT&T on your mobile device.
-You will need to opt-out on **each** mobile device you wish to exclude.' + '
-    *   You can follow the steps below:' + '
-        *   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   From your AT&T mobile device you want to opt out, go to mobileoptout.att.com/ ' + '*   Choose the blue Opt-Out button.
-You should receive the following message: "Thank you.
-This device will not be receiving AT&T Relevant Advertising"
-        ' + '
-    ' + '
 ' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others by going to Your Advertising Choices site.
-You will need to opt-out on **each** computer browser you wish to exclude.
+You will need to opt-out on each computer browser you wish to exclude.
-' + '*   **Advertising on Satellite TV:** You can opt out of Relevant Advertising by AT&T on Satellite TV by going to manage your privacy choices.
-If you are a satellite only subscriber by going to www.att.com/directvprivacy
 ' + '*   **Advertising on att.net**: You can opt-out of receiving targeted online ads from Yahoo! when using our att.net email service or other Yahoo! services by accessing ATT.net marketing preferences through your account.
 ' + '*   **Additional Advertising Opt-Out Choices:** You can opt out of online behavioral advertising from other companies who have joined an association called the Network Advertising Initiative.
 ' + '*   **Information about Cookies and Similar Technologies:** To limit collection of data on web sites that may be used for advertising, see the Definitions for information on how to manage cookies and other similar technologies on your computer.